OwenTruong/Handout-Generator/journal.md

 - I have decided to dump everything in createPDF() for now as I have no idea on how exactly I should continue progressing.
   - I really need to plan ahead instead of what I am doing right now where I build from ground up the smaller helper functions first instead of the big "controller" functions first.

+10/23/22
+-  Typescript has been annoying.
+It is meant to make you feel more secured about the "rightness" of your code, but it has only slowed down my speed due to my fear of writing bad code.
+The irony.